Walmart Inc. [WMT] Holding Strong: What’s pushing it?

 Walmart Inc. [NYSE:WMT]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Walmart Inc. [WMT] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 1/30/2020.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding Walmart Inc. [WMT] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 1/30/2020.
 On average, stock market experts give WMT an Overweight rating.
-The average 12-month price forecast for this stock is $127.68, with the high estimate being $140.00, the low estimate being $98.00 and the median estimate amounting to $130.00.
-This is compared to its latest closing price of $129.00.
+The average 12-month price forecast for this stock is $128.73, with the high estimate being $145.00, the low estimate being $98.00 and the median estimate amounting to $130.00.
+This is compared to its latest closing price of $129.85.

 Fundamental Analysis of Walmart Inc. [WMT]